jsdotlua/jest-lua/docs/docs/TestEZMigration.md

 Additionally, upstream Jest also plans to remove injected globals and instead prefers that users import any needed functionality through the `@jest/globals` package.

-Jest Roblox is staying ahead of that plan and not including support for injected globals.
-In Jest Roblox v3.x, _every_ import will need to be explicitly required, including `describe`, `it`, etc. See [Globals](api) for a list of all exports.
+Jest Lua is staying ahead of that plan and not including support for injected globals.
+In Jest Lua v3.x, _every_ import will need to be explicitly required, including `describe`, `it`, etc. See [Globals](api) for a list of all exports.

 Now that rotriever 0.5.0 allows users to import specific sub-packages, users can now specifically import `JestGlobals` and import any needed functionality from that package.